AirUK: Fleet in 1997

-"Third Force"
+Third Force

 Air UK was the name of the new airline resulting from the merger of BIA and Air Anglia.
-(BIA had already absorbed Exeter-based Air Westward in March 1979).
+(BIA had already absorbed Exeter based Air Westward in March 1979).
 Cardiff-based Air Wales had become part of Air Anglia in June of that year.)
 It was incorporated on 1 January 1980.
 Operations commenced on 16 January 1980.
 At the time of its inception, Air UK was the largest regional airline in the UK and the country's third-largest scheduled carrier.
-It had a staff of 1,700, carried more than 1m, mainly scheduled, passengers annually and had a fleet of 40 aircraft, consisting of six jets (four ex-BIA BAC One-Eleven 400s and two ex-Air Anglia F-28 4000 series Fellowships) and 34 turboprops (including eighteen ex-BIA Handley Page Dart Heralds, ten ex-Air Anglia Fokker F-27 100/200 series Friendships and six Embraer 110 Bandeirantes originally part of the BIA, Air Wales and Air Westward fleets).
+It had a staff of 1,700, carried more than 1m, mainly scheduled, passengers annually and had a fleet of 40 aircraft, consisting of six jets (four ex-BIA BAC One-Eleven 400s and two ex-Air Anglia F-28 4000 series Fellowships) and 34 turboprops (including eighteen ex-BIA Handley Page Dart Heralds, ten ex-Air Anglia Fokker F27 100/200 series Friendships and six Embraer 110 Bandeirantes originally part of the BIA, Air Wales and Air Westward fleets).
 Apart from the four One-Eleven 400s, which were predominantly operated on charter flights, all the other aircraft were part of Air UK's scheduled service fleet.

 For marketing purposes, there was no gap between the letters "U" and "K" in the "Air UK" logo in the newly merged entity's first livery, which was a stylised Union Flag.

 Former BIA managing director Peter Villa became Air UK's first MD as well.

 At the time of its creation, Air UK was sometimes referred to as the unofficial "Third Force" among the main contemporary scheduled airlines in the UK (British Caledonian (BCal) being the UK's official "Second Force" and British Airways (BA) the primary UK flag carrier at that time).